lpt07/iot-monitoring-station/lessons/02/demo/demo02/README.md

 - Publishes a message to a specified topic
 - Logs connection and disconnection events

+You can check if messages are sent successfully by accessing: https://testclient-cloud.mqtt.cool/

 ## Usage:
 Run the script using:
 ```bash